-Rockingham Community College’s response to the COVID-19 pandemic is centered on the health and safety of our students, faculty, staff, and community.
-Our primary moving forward are to continue providing an uncompromisingly exceptional educational experience to the students we serve, and to protect the health of the college community.
+Rockingham Community College’s response to the COVID-19 pandemic from the beginning has centered on the continued health and safety of our students, faculty, staff, and community.
+This focus remains, as the COVID-19 situation continues.

 If you think you may have been exposed to COVID-19 and develop symptoms, you may need to seek medical attention.
 Before going to a health care provider, clinic, hospital or emergency room, call ahead to describe your symptoms and how you may have been exposed to the virus.
 In the event of an emergency call 911.
 The N.C.
 Division of Public Health has established a Coronavirus Helpline, available 24 hours a day/7 days a week.
 Call 1-866-462-3821.

 Wash your hands often with soap and water for at least 20 seconds especially after you have been in a public place, or after blowing your nose, coughing, sneezing, or touching your face.
 If soap and water are not readily available, use a hand sanitizer that contains at least 60% alcohol.
 Cover all surfaces of your hands and rub them together until they feel dry.
 Avoid touching your eyes, nose, and mouth, and wash your hands after touching your face.

 Practice Good Personal Hygiene